 - Promoting trade partnership through dialog, transparency and mutual respect of the respective parties.

 PFTA is an organization which contributes to the fight with hunger and poverty, promotes responsible consumption and Fair Trade.
-Through its statutory objectives it leads actions in development education, raises society’s awareness of sustainable development, responsible consumption and Fair Trade.
-It also promotes development aid for poor producers from Global South by selling Fair Trade products.
+Through its statutory objectives PFTA provides actions on global education, raises society’s awareness of sustainable development, responsible consumption and Fair Trade.
+PFTA also promotes development aid for producers from Global South by selling Fair Trade products.

 Sources of financing: